odewahn/carina-gui/README.md

 ## Credentials

 The GUI requires an API endpoint, your Rackspace username, and your API key (available in your user settings).
-It will try to use the environment variables `RACKSPACE_API_ENDPOINT`, `RACKSPACE_USERNAME`, and `RACKSPACE_APIKEY` to pre-populate these fields.
+It will try to use the environment variables `CARINA_API_ENDPOINT`, `CARINA_USERNAME`, and `CARINA_APIKEY` to pre-populate these fields.

 ## Building (OSX)